sohinimallick16/geospatial-ai-archaeology-portfolio/02_terrain_hampi/README.md

-# 🏔️ Project 2: Terrain Analysis of Hampi Using DEM
+# Terrain Analysis of Hampi Using DEM

 This project performs a terrain analysis of the UNESCO World Heritage Site of Hampi using publicly available SRTM elevation data.
 It demonstrates how elevation, slope, and terrain direction (aspect) contribute to archaeological interpretation.